 Nasher Teen Council

-The Council meets every Thursday throughout the academic school year from 4:30 – 7:00 pm, with the exception of breaks and holidays.
+The Council meets Thursday evenings throughout the academic year from 5:30–7:30 PM, with the exception of breaks and holidays.

 Join the Nasher Teen Council!

-Membership in the Teen Council is open, by application, to students enrolled in public high schools in Durham County.
-Students must be in their sophomore or junior year of high school (10th or 11th grade).
+The Teen Council is open to students enrolled in public high schools located in Durham County.

-Students must be available on Thursday evenings to attend weekly in-person meetings at the Nasher.
+Students must be available on Thursday evenings to attend weekly in-person meetings at the Nasher Museum.

 Every meeting is like a breath of fresh air.
 It’s a place where I feel like all of my creativity can be expressed and accepted.
 I love and appreciate the respect everyone has for each other and how mature & understanding everyone is in our discussions.
 I can’t wait to see how the Nasher Teen Council grows even further.”Amiyah Gibbs-Jones, Nasher Teen Council alum

 For questions about Nasher Teen Programs, please contact Gabrielle Tenedero, Museum Educator for Student Engagement, at email@example.com.

 One minute, one work of art, one personal story.
 Brought to you by the Nasher Museum Education Department.
 Watch The Art Minute featuring Atom Edwards, former member of the Nasher Teen Council and college junior studying ...